ntoll/ntoll.github.io/posts/why-computers-4.md

 watch videos and all the other meaningful stuff for which we find computers so useful?

-The answer relates to how we perceve things, our talent for abstraction and our cultural context.
+The answer relates to how we perceive things, our talent for abstraction and our cultural context.
 The next and final post will explore these concepts.